nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 nrfutil sdk-manager toolchain launch --ncs-version v3.0.0 -- <your command>
 ```

-to run for instance the `west` command with the specified version of toolchain.
+To run for instance the `west` command with the specified version of toolchain.
 Creating an alias or shell function for this command can be helpful to avoid typing it in full every time.

-However, going forward in this document, we will use the `nrfutil toolchain-manager launch --shell` variant to launch the toolchain environment in the shell.
+In this document, the `nrfutil toolchain-manager launch --shell` variant is used to launch the toolchain environment in the shell.

 To initialize the workspace folder (`asset-tracker-template`) where the firmware project and all nRF Connect SDK modules will be cloned, run the following commands: